Frank Grillo: Film

 In 2015, Grillo starred in the films Demonic and Big Sky.
 Another film in which he stars, Beyond Skyline, was originally set for release in 2015, and was ultimately released on Netflix in December 2017.

 In 2018, Grillo starred opposite Bruce Willis and Johnathon Schaech in the action film Reprisal.
 Years after its release, the film made it on Netflix's U.S. top five in October 2021.

 In 2019, Variety announced that Grillo has signed with Creative Artists Agency (CAA) for representation.

 Grillo produced and starred in Boss Level, which was announced in November 2017 and was originally scheduled to be released by Entertainment Studios Motion Pictures on August 16, 2019, but was delayed.
 It was subsequently bought by Hulu, which released it on March 5, 2021.
 He also appeared in the sequel Hitman's Wife's Bodyguard with Ryan Reynolds and Samuel L. Jackson.

 More recently, he has appeared in the films This Is the Night with Naomi Watts, Copshop with Gerard Butler, Ida Red with Melissa Leo, The Yacht with Ruby Rose and A Day to Die with Bruce Willis.

+Grillo plays Ferruccio Lamborghini in the 2022 biographical drama Lamborghini: The Man Behind the Legend.
+The film is directed by Oscar-winning writer Bobby Moresco.
+The film also stars Oscar winner Mira Sorvino and Emmy nominee Gabriel Byrne.

+In June 2024, set photos revealed that Grillo was set to appear in the DC Universe (DCU) film Superman as Rick Flag Sr., reprising the role in live-action after debuting as the character in the animated series Creature Commandos (2024–present).